jenna-jordan/jenna-jordan.github.io.archived/_posts/2019-01-29-my-classes-for-spring-2019.md

 - IS590PR: Programming for Analytics and Data Processing
 - IS590TH: Theories of Information

-Time to introduce these courses and what they're all about!
+Time to introduce these classes and what they're all about!

 ## IS502: Libraries, Information & Society

-IS502 serves as a forum for critical discussions about issues in the profession of Library Science, and one of two required courses for the MSLIS degree (the other being IS501, which I took in the Fall).
+IS502 serves as a forum for critical discussions about issues in the profession of Library Science, and is one of two required courses for the MSLIS degree (the other being IS501, which I took in the Fall).
 Like IS501, IS502 introduces LIS students to the many different jobs that information professionals can have, but focuses on the commonalities critical to the profession: ethics, social responsibility, intellectual freedom, literacy, etc. The class takes the general format of a lecture followed by a class discussion of the assigned readings.

 ### Course Description